-This information is processed and where appropriate action is taken to address concerns which may include enhanced monitoring, further support/training, reduction in capacity, temporary closure of a placement area or permanent closure of a placement area.
-Areas of concern are reported to School Senior Management Teams and where appropriate the AEI Official correspondent to the NMC for action as necessary.
+This information is processed and where appropriate, action is taken to address concerns.
+Actions may include; enhanced monitoring, further support/training, reduction in capacity, temporary closure of a placement area or permanent closure of a placement area.
+Areas of concern are reported to the Senior Leadership Team for the relevant school and where appropriate the AEI Official correspondent to the NMC for action as necessary.

 Prior to CQC assessment, Health Education England – North may contact the AL-WBL for reporting of concerns to inform CQC reviewers.
 This information is supplied as requested.